Distribution of Cell Area in Bounded Poisson Voronoi Tessellations with Application to Secure Local Connectivity: Mean cell area

-The computation of the mean cell size for varying $a$ using equation~\eqref{eq:Mean} is validated in Fig.~\ref{fig:MeanA}.
-One may also find there the lower bound, see Remark~\ref{rem:1}, and the upper bound, see~\eqref{eq:Bounda}, to the mean cell size.
-We see that for large $a$, the mean converges to the value given in equation~\eqref{eq:MeanEdge}.
-For small $a$, e.g., $a\!\leq\!\frac{1}{2}$, the vertical boundary reduces significantly the mean cell size.
-For intermediate values of $a$, e.g., $1\!\leq\! a\! \leq \!2$, the mean cell size is large when the cell $\mathcal{C}_0$ contains also the corner of the quadrant in its interior.
+The computation of the mean cell area $\mathbb{E}\!\left\{A\right\}$ for varying $a$ using~\eqref{eq:Mean} is validated in Fig.~\ref{fig:MeanA}.
+One may also find there the lower bound, see Remark~\ref{rem:1}, and the upper bound, see~\eqref{eq:Bounda}.
+For large $a$, the mean converges to the value given in~\eqref{eq:MeanEdge}.
+For small $a$, e.g., $a\!\leq\!\frac{1}{2}$, the vertical boundary reduces significantly the mean cell area.
+For intermediate values of $a$, e.g., $1\!\leq\! a\! \leq \!2$, the mean cell area is large when the cell $\mathcal{C}_0$ contains also the corner of the quadrant in its interior.

 Let us now assume that the seed $S_0$ is located at distance $h$ from the boundary of the half-plane, see Fig.~\ref{fig:Integral4}.
-In order to simplify the integration, we assume that the origin of the coordinate system is the point at the boundary nearest to $S_0$, thus the polar coordinates of $S_0$ become $\left(h,\frac{\pi}{2}\right)$.
-By following similar steps used to obtain equations~\eqref{eq:A1}$-$\eqref{eq:Mean}, one can show that the mean cell size as a function of the parameter $h$ is
+In order to simplify the integration, the origin of the coordinate system is the point at the boundary nearest to $S_0$, thus the polar coordinates of $S_0$ become $\left(h,\frac{\pi}{2}\right)$.
+Following similar steps used to obtain equations~\eqref{eq:A1}$-$\eqref{eq:Mean}, one can show that the mean cell area is

 where $V_1\!=\!\left(\!\pi\!-\!\omega\!+\!\frac{\sin\left(2\omega\right)}{2} \!\right)\!d^2$, $V_2\!=\!\pi d^2$, $d\!=\!\sqrt{r^2\!+\!h^2\!-\!2hr\sin\!\phi}$, $\phi_0\!=\!\arcsin\!\left(\!\frac{-h \!+\! \sqrt{2h^2+r^2}}{r}\!\right)$, $\omega\!=\!\arccos\left(\!\frac{r \sin \phi}{d} \!\right)$, and the factor $2$ has been added to account for angles $\pi/2 \leq\phi\leq \pi$.